 Each Administrator will establish files for applicants and Participants.
 Minnesota Housing requires that these files contain copies of all applicant, Participant, and property related forms listed below.
-Many of the following forms are available on Minnesota Housing's website at https://www.mnhousing.gov/rental-housing/grant-programs/active-funding/htf.html Some of the following required documents do not have a specific form, as noted below, and Administrators are expected to provide documentation in a format that contains the required elements.
+Many of the following forms are available on Minnesota Housing's Housing Trust Fund Program Rental Assistance webpage.
+Some of the following required documents do not have a specific form, as noted below, and Administrators are expected to provide documentation in a format that contains the required elements.
 Administrators are responsible for using the most current version of the required forms.